anteromontonio/anteromontonio.github.io/_publications/2024_MonteroPotocnik_VertexTransitiveGraphs.md

 ---
 Preprint not available yet.

-**Abstract**: It is known that if $\Gamma$ is a finite connected cubic or 4-valent vertex- and edge- transitive graph, then either $\Gamma$ is part of a well-understood family of graphs, or every non-identity automorphism of Γ fixes a relatively small amount of vertices.
-On the other side of the spectrum , in this paper we classify vertex transitive graphs that admit an automorphism fixing all but a few vertices.
+**Abstract**: It is known that if $\Gamma$ is a finite connected cubic or 4-valent vertex- and edge- transitive graph, then either $\Gamma$ is part of a well-understood family of graphs, or every non-identity automorphism of $\Gamma$ fixes a relatively small amount of vertices.
+On the other side of the expectrum, in this paper we classify vertex transitive graphs that admit an automorphism fixing all but a few vertices.

 Bibtex:
 ```